 |Going out||100 points|

-|Natural canasta||500 points each|
+|Natural canastas||500 points each|

-|Mixed canasta||300 points each|
+|Mixed canastas||300 points each|

-|Red threes||100 points each.
-If a team has all red threes, they gain 400 additional points.
-If no melds were played, all points for red threes are converted into negative points.|
+|Red Threes||100 points each.
+If a party has all red Threes, they gain 400 additional bonus points.
+If no melds were played, all points for red Threes are turned into negative points.|

 The End of a Table

-Adjust the Game to Taste With Custom Rules
+Adjust Canasta to Taste With Custom Rules

-|3 Jokers per Deck||There is one more Joker per deck.|
+|3 Jokers per Deck||Play with one more Joker per deck.|

-|Harder First Meld||The minimum scores for the first meld are raised from 15, 50, 90, 120 to 25, 90, 120, 150 points.|
+|Harder First Meld||The minimum thresholds for the first meld of a round are raised from 15, 50, 90, 120 to 50, 90, 120, 150 points.|

-|Tough End||Going out requires either two canastas or one natural canasta.
-If Wild Canasta is activated as well, only the party going out receives a bonus for their wild canasta.|
+|Tough End||Going out requires either two canastas or one natural canasta.|

 |Strict Discard Pile||The discard pile is permanently frozen.
-Laying off from the discard pile cannot be used to add cards to a canasta.|
+Cards from the discard pile cannot be used to add cards to a canasta.|

 |Sequences||Melding sequences is permitted.
 These melds are limited to seven cards of the same suit, no wild cards.
 The cards must be consistent and in order, the lowest possible rank being Four.
-There can be several sequences of the same suit.
-All players receive 15 cards.
-There is no concealed going out.
-Going out always scores 200 points.
-If Tough End is activated, two canastas are needed for going out, no matter if natural or not.|
+There can be several sequences of the same suit.|

 |Surprise||Three additional cards are placed under the stock at the beginning of the game.|

-|Black Threes||Black Threes that are still in hand by the end of a round score 100 instead of the standard five minus points.|
+|Black Threes||Any black Threes that are still in your hand by the end of a round score 100 instead of the standard five minus points.|

 Canasta Online – What’s the Difference?